andrewtpoe/rails-5-react-todo/README.md

     $ bundle exec rails test:rspec SPEC=spec/features/the_application_spec.rb:5
   ```

-Now that you are familiar with how to work within this application, let me show you how it is set up and explain a bit of why it is configured like this.

 ### Deployment

 Want to put this app up on Heroku?
 You will need to build it first.
 Enter the following command: